How to Build a Promotion Engine?

 2. Redemption validation mechanism – it should check if a customer profile and its current context (order structure, attributes) are eligible for a discount.
 It should also save the details about successful or failed redemption trials and potentially notify you (for example, via a webhook) if fraudulent behavior is detected (e.g. in case of multiple redemption trials from the same account).
 You should be able to connect the redemption validation with every customer touchpoint easily, to make the promotions truly omni-channel.

 3. Redemption rollback mechanism – an option to cancel a redemption if it was granted to a non-eligible customer.

-4. Customer data import or CRM integration — to personalize the promotions you will need to have the customer data reachable from your promotion engine software.
-You can either import the relevant information or connect the 2 systems: promotion engine and your CRM system.
+4. Customer data import or CRM integration – to personalize the promotions you will need to have the customer data reachable from your promotion engine software.
+You can either import the relevant information or connect the two systems – the promotion engine and your CRM system.
 The connection with CRM is crucial for running the campaigns and reporting on their outcomes.

 5. Create customer segments – to personalize your promotions and maximize your ROI, you should be able to create customer segments, both static and dynamic.

 Segments allow you to group customers based on spending habits, interactions with the brand or other custom attributes.
 Thanks to segments you can precisely define who is eligible for a certain promotion.